FriedCrumpets/Buttr/README.md

 # BUTTR - The Unity Dependency Injection Framework
 > Built for Unity 6 onwards.

-Using Expression Trees at it's core and minimising reflection by using code generation for attribute injection.
+Using Lazy Instantiation & Expression Trees at it's core and minimising reflection by using code generation for attribute injection.
 Buttr is designed to be lightning fast at resolving dependencies whenever you need them and is extendable to allow for users to add re-usable configurable packages.

+It's simple and small in its design, and it has been built to fit into current `MonoSingleton` architectures with little required change;
+making it very easy to drop into projects without having to learn a large new toolset or massively change developers go to mindset.

+> ⚠️ This has yet to be tested on IOS, Web GL, and consoles.
+I would advise some additional testing for choosing this framework for those platforms.

+### Key Features
 - `[Inject]` & `[InjectScope(key)]` Attributes allow for MonoBehaviour injection of application dependencies and scoped dependencies
-- Build Application wide dependencies using a ` new ApplicationBuilder()`
+- Build Application wide dependencies using a `new ApplicationBuilder()`
-- Use `Application<T>.Get()` to access application wide dependencies anywhere
+- Use `Application<T>.Get()` to access application wide dependencies anywhere, resolving lazily
 - Build scope containers using a `new ScopeBuilder(string key)` and access them directly `ScopeRegistry.Get(key)`
 - resolve dependencies anywhere using `new DIBuilder()`

 ## Installation
-You can install Buttr through the Unity Package Manager Or via unity package through the Releases page;
+You can install Buttr through the Unity Package Manager or via unity package through the Releases page;

 ### Unity Package Manager
 1. Open up Unity